LarisaLG/Candy/README.md

 The contact form is another way to contact the site owner.
 The contact form can be filled out and submitted by users to place an order or describe their preferences.
 The user is asked for his name, phone number, e-mail address, selected product number and the content of his message.

+**Confirmation page**

+Confirmation Page is hidden and does not have direct links to go to it.
+This page appears after the user completes and submits the form.
+The page displays a message to the user that his message has been received and he will be redirected to the Home page.

 [Back to top](#table-of-contents)

 ## Technologies Used